 Mother of pearl, also called nacre, is an iridescent layer of material that forms the lining of the shell of many mollusks.
 Oysters, abalones, and other mollusks are sources of this substance.
-Mother of pearl comes in a number of natural colors but is often bleached and stained for decorative use.
+Mother of pearl comes in several natural colors but is often bleached and stained for decorative use.
 Nacre is a tough and resistant material, but it is relatively soft and scratches easily.

 PARKER No. 12.